dnanexus/dxWDL/doc/Internals.md

 # Compiler internals

-The compiler is split into four passes
+The compiler is split into three passes
-- Simplify: simplify the original WDL code
-- Reorder: reoder declarations to reduce the number extra jobs require for pure calculation
+  Decompose: split the WDL workflow into pieces that can be run by the WDL runner
 - IR: take simplified WDL, and generate Intermediate Code (IR)
 - Native: start with IR and generate platform applets and workflow